Frequently Asked Questions

 Scrivener excels at manuscript management, compilation, and long-term project organization.
 When you open a new scene in Scrivener, you get a blank page.
 Kindling pre-populates your drafting space with your synopsis beats and character context, so you never face a blank page.

 Yes.
 Kindling imports Plottr (.pltr) files directly and turns your beats into expandable writing prompts.
-It also imports from yWriter (.yw7), Obsidian Longform, and Markdown outlines.
+It also imports from Scrivener 3 (.scriv), yWriter (.yw7), Obsidian Longform, and Markdown outlines.
 Your character and location cards surface automatically while you write.

 No. Kindling provides structure and context, not generated text.
 Your writing is 100% yours — Kindling never suggests, autocompletes, or generates prose.
 There are no subscription fees, no API costs, and no data sent to external servers.